As an Amazon Associate I earn from qualifying purchases.

 While you were reading about the difference between the two types of insoles, I’m sure you were thinking, “What if I want both?”
 Well, would you believe that there is an insole that does just that?
 And does it very well, too!
 After all, why would a product considered to be the best insole for big people only do half a job?
 The Powerstep Pinnacle is a full-length, orthotic insole that provides excellent arch support as well as added cushioning for comfort.

 This sole is an excellent choice for heavy people who need arch support, as its stiff base will keep you from compressing it all the way on a step.
 Topped off with foam and an anti-microbial layer, it’s probably not hard to see why this our #1 recommendation.
-Not to mention that it has some of the best reviews (and fewest negatives) of any insole on the market!

 The Best Inserts For Flat Feet and Boots